Investigators' toolkit

 This provides an outline of what you can discuss with the volunteer about what support they may need if their mental health is being affected.
 It gives the volunteer the opportunity to explore what they’re finding hard and what their support network, including local guiding, can do to help them through this time.

-If you have concerns about a volunteer's mental health, please contact our Safeguarding team for advice.
+If you have concerns about a volunteer's mental health, please contact our safeguarding team for advice.
 If the situation is urgent and the volunteer poses a risk to themselves or others, please reach out to the relevant emergency service.

-Sign-posting to additional support
+Signposting to additional support

-We have secured access through Health Assured and another provider who offers an employee/volunteer assistance programme for our volunteers.
+We have access through Wisdom (formerly Health Assured) to an assistance programme for our volunteers.
 This includes a range of confidential support services such as counselling.
 This is provided by Girlguiding and is free for the volunteer to access.
+Please get in touch with the safeguarding, safety and wellbeing teams so they can share more details with you about how you can access this.

 Additional support